-The Tamer Center for Social Enterprise supports a wide range of research activities by faculty and students on social enterprise areas.
+The Tamer Institute for Social Enterprise and Climate Change supports a wide range of research activities by faculty and students on climate change and social enterprise areas.
 These activities focus on how business techniques, know-how, and skills can create social and environmental as well as economic value in the private, nonprofit, and public sectors.
 The interdisciplinary nature of these topics lends itself to collaboration with other areas of the Business School, Columbia University, and beyond.
-Faculty and students are able to establish numerous research connections to further their inquiry and analysis of social enterprise topics, and to highlight innovations and key insights from practitioners and organizations.
+Faculty and students are able to establish numerous research connections to further their inquiry and analysis of social and climate impact topics, and to highlight innovations and key insights from practitioners and organizations.

-Business School faculty have a wide range of interests in social enterprise.
-The center provides funding for high-quality academic research by tenured or tenure-track Columbia faculty who have research projects relevant to social and environmental topics.
+Business School faculty have a wide range of interests in social and climate impact.
+The Tamer Institute provides funding for high-quality academic research by tenured or tenure-track Columbia faculty who have research projects relevant to social and environmental topics.
 Research symposiums with practitioners, academics, alumni, and students also contribute to ongoing research projects.
 Symposiums have focused on topics including education reform; socially responsible investing (SRI) and corporate responsibility (the role of shareholders, modeling determinants, and payoffs of CR, and the activities and impact of SRI funds); microfinance and micro-insurance (the impact of private sector insurance in Assam, India and issues affecting the scalability of microfinance and the potential for default); poverty; and social entrepreneurship (current trends in the capital markets affecting social entrepreneurs, and issues for social ventures achieving break-even and scale).
-The Social Enterprise Visitors Program invites leading academics to campus for one week, to interact with faculty, students, practitioners, and alumni and participate in a range of research and classroom-oriented activities.
+The institute's visitors program invites leading research academics to campus for one week, to interact with faculty, students, practitioners, and alumni and participate in a range of research and classroom-oriented activities.

 Examples of faculty-led projects: